 What is a “Cap”?

 Established by the Immigration Act of 1990 (IMMACT), the H-1B nonimmigrant visa category allows U.S. employers to augment the existing labor force with highly skilled temporary workers.
 H-1B workers are admitted to the United States for an initial period of three years, which may be extended for an additional three years.
-The H-1B visa program is utilized by some U.S. employers to employ foreign workers in specialty occupations that require theoretical or technical expertise in a specialized field.
+The H-1B visa program is utilized by some U.S. businesses and other organizations to employ foreign workers in specialty occupations that require theoretical or technical expertise in a specialized field.
 Typical H-1B occupations include architects, engineers, computer programmers, accountants, doctors and college professors.
-The H-1B visa program also includes fashion models.
 The current annual cap on the H-1B category is 65,000.